These are the best video editing laptops in 2022

 Best 14-inch laptop for video editing: Razer Blade 14

 For ports, you get two USB 3.2 Gen 2 Type-C ports with DisplayPort and power delivery, two USB 3.2 Gen 2 Type-A ports, HDMI 2.1, and a headphone jack.
-Because it’s an AMD laptop, you don’t get support for Thunderbolt, but standard USB connections are already fairly versatile.
+Because it’s an AMD laptop, you don’t get support for Thunderbolt, but standard USB connections are already fairly versatile, and these ports all support 10Gbps speeds, so it’s not a bad setup at all.

 Considering its specs, size, and weight, the Razer Blade 14 is still reasonably priced at $2,799 for its top-tier configuration.
 You can step down to an NVIDIA GeForce RTX 3070 GPU for $2,199 if you prefer that.
-Either way, you’ll have plenty of power for video editing and gaming whenever you need it.
+Either way, you’ll have plenty of power for video editing and gaming whenever you need it, and it’s an easy laptop to carry around.

 Best 15-inch laptop for video editing: Alienware m15 R6

-For gaming aficionados, the Alienware m15 R6 comes with up to a 360Hz Full HD display, giving you the smoothest possible experience.
-If you value resolution more, you can also get it with a Quad HD 240Hz panel, although that requires stepping down to an NVIDIA GeForce RTX 3070 GPU.
+For gaming aficionados, the Alienware m15 R6 comes with up to a 360Hz Full HD (1920 x 1080) display, giving you the smoothest possible experience.
+If you value resolution more, which you probably will if work with video editing, you can also get it with a Quad HD (2560 x 1440) 240Hz panel.
 Either way, you’re getting NVIDIA G-Sync support for variable refresh rates, ensuring games look as smooth as possible, even when the frame rate varies.
-While the display has generally small bezels, it can still fit in a Windows Hello webcam to make logging in easier.

-Rounding things out with ports, we have one Thunderbolt 4 port on the back of the laptop, along with a USB 3.2 Gen 1 port, HDMI 2.1, and a charger port.
+Rounding things out with ports, we have one Thunderbolt 4 port on the back of the laptop, along with a USB 3.2 Gen 1 (Type-A) port, HDMI 2.1, and a charger port.
 On the sides, you get two more USB Type-A ports, gigabit Ethernet, and a combo audio jack.
-Having ports on the back can make some connections easier, plus it frees up some space for peripherals like mice on the side of the laptop.
+Having ports on the back can make some connections easier, plus it frees up some space for peripherals like mice on the side of the laptop, so this is a pretty good setup overall.

 Thin and light 15-inch laptop: Lenovo Legion Slim 7

 The display is pretty good, too.
-You can get it with a Full HD 165Hz display if you’re more into gaming, or go for the 4K 60Hz panel if you value video editing more.
-If you opt for the 4K panel, you also get HDR 400 support, Dolby Vision, and 500 nits of brightness, making the display easily visible under bright lights.
+You can get it with a Full HD (1920 x 1080) 165Hz display if you’re more into gaming, or go for the 4K (3840 x 2160) 60Hz panel if you value video editing more.
+If you opt for the 4K panel, you also get HDR 400 support, Dolby Vision, and 500 nits of brightness, making the display easily visible under bright lights or outdoors.
+This is definitely the better option for content creators.

 Starting at $1,499, this is one of the more reasonably-priced laptops on this list.
 The model with a 4K display and NVIDIA GeForce RTX 3050 Ti can be found below, but you can also configure your own on Lenovo’s website.
 You can always read our review if you’d like to know more about what this laptop can do.